A Waterfall in the Middle of Town

 - Comfortable shoes (sidewalks and gravel paths)

-- Windbreaker (the gorge channels wind)
+- Windbreaker (the gorge channels wind off the river)

 - Binoculars (to see detail in the cascades from the overlooks)